hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/364_with_the_swami_vivekananda_at_madura.md

 of the Puranas is to teach mankind the sublime truth in various forms;
 and even if they do not contain any historical truth, they form a great authority for us in respect of the highest truth which they inculcate.
-Take the Râmâyana, for illustration, and for viewing it as an authority on building character, it is not even necessary that one like Rama should have ever lived.
+Take the Rāmāyana, for illustration, and for viewing it as an authority on building character, it is not even necessary that one like Rama should have ever lived.
 The sublimity of the law propounded by Ramayana or Bharata does not depend upon the truth of any personality like Rama